Jeremy McGrath’s Offroad Review

 Jeremy McGrath’s Offroad 7.5

 Revving up on a 150cc engine and pulling off sick tricks describes a day in the life of Supercross legend Jeremy McGrath.
-Known as the “King of Supercross” the legendary feats of McGrath solidify him as the best racer in the world.
-In the video game industry however his name was attached to a mediocre last generation title created by the now defunct Acclaim.
-Developer 2XL Games has plenty of past experiences with racing titles and are set to deliver the definitive motocross title…wait; he is driving four-wheeled race trucks now?
+Known as the "King of Supercross," the legendary feats of McGrath solidify him as the best racer in the world.
+In the video game industry, however, his name was attached to a mediocre last-generation title created by the now-defunct Acclaim.
+Developer 2XL Games has plenty of past experience with racing titles and is set to deliver the definitive motocross title... wait; he is driving four-wheeled race trucks now?

-The arcade style racing game will be easily accessible for anyone to pick up and play, but has enough depth to keep players hooked.
-The miniscule amount of tracks only weighs in at 6, but the varying scenery and curvature of the tracks keep things feeling fresh from race to race.
+The arcade-style racing game will be easily accessible for anyone to pick up and play but has enough depth to keep players hooked.
+The minuscule amount of tracks only weighs in at 6, but the varying scenery and curvature of the tracks keep things feeling fresh from race to race.

-Even if you aren’t placing in the top spots, you still feel like you are making progress due to the XP that can be earned throughout the race, making each and every turn a fight for not only 1st place, but for the most XP.
-Whipping into a fishtail at an unheard of angle and boosting your way out of it is the best way to get triple digit amounts in a single turn.
+Even if you aren't placing in the top spots, you still feel like you're making progress due to the XP that can be earned throughout the race, making each and every turn a fight for not only 1st place but for the most XP.
+Whipping into a fishtail at an unheard-of angle and boosting your way out of it is the best way to get triple-digit amounts in a single turn.
 Boost over a hill and overtake two other racers in the process – expect to get huge bonus points.
 Spin your car through some fences while trying to push another racer over a cliff and you will be rewarded; not for the attempted murder but for destroying the environment.
 This alleviates the problem in many racing games when you blow a race at the very last turn and get nothing for finishing 2nd or 3rd.

-Trade paint with another vehicles and sparks will fly, but don’t expect MotorStormamounts of damage where you can expect pieces of metal to be thrown from vehicles or doors falling off on a hairpin turns.
-There is no representation of dirt or mud buildup no matter how had you spin you tries on a turn.
+Trade paint with other vehicles and sparks will fly, but don't expect MotorStorm amounts of damage where you can expect pieces of metal to be thrown from vehicles or doors falling off on hairpin turns.
+There is no representation of dirt or mud buildup no matter how hard you spin your tires on a turn.
 It would have added a nice visual flair, but as it stands, the game does run at a smooth 60 fps as well as at 1080p.
 Not something I would expect to find in a budget downloadable title.

 Simply Put

-While not as deep as most full priced titles, the addicting racing in Offroad is well worth the $10 download.
-8-player multiplayer, arcade and career modes and not to mention the five vehicle classes each with a hand full of different skins fill out the return of Jeremy McGrath to the gaming world with an impressive package.
+While not as deep as most full-priced titles, the addicting racing in Offroad is well worth the $10 download.
+8-player multiplayer, arcade and career modes, and not to mention the five vehicle classes each with a handful of different skins fill out the return of Jeremy McGrath to the gaming world with an impressive package.

 More Reviews on SelectButton